rozza/mongo-java-driver/docs/reference/content/bson/pojos.md

 ### Generics support

-Generics are fully supported, during the creation of a `ClassModelBuilder` the type parameters are inspected and saved to work around type erasure.
+Generics are fully supported.
+During the creation of a `ClassModelBuilder` type parameters are inspected and saved to work around type erasure.
 The only requirement is the top level POJO **cannot** contain any type parameters.

 Take the following classes: